chrishenry/octopress/source/_posts/2015-06-26-fizzbuzz-in-go-and-rust.markdown

 ± |master ✗| → ./fizzbuzz
 ```

-It was also a bit awkward in that running code effectively required installing
+It was also a bit awkward in that creating an effective code &rarr;
-[Cargo](https://crates.io/) to manage the very small package I created.
+execute workflow required installing [Cargo](https://crates.io/) to manage the
-Compilation was a bit on the slow side as well, considering I only wrote 25
+very small package I created.
+Compilation was a bit on the slow side as well,
-lines of code.
+considering I only wrote 25 lines of code.

 ``` bash Run my rust fizzbuzz program
 ± |master ✗| → time cargo run